 Lisette: They might do the same things but psychology the difference is I got to decide rather than the boss made me do it.

-Chris: Yeah that’s right and there are problems in some global businesses to do with more culture issues, international culture issues and diversity issues.
+Chris: Yeah that’s right and there are problems in some global businesses to do with more culture issues, international culture issues, and diversity issues.
 Again you have to sort of test that and evolve it to make it work.
 Some people we have working in Hong Kong at the moment.
 They work in very specific hours, quite long hours but they wouldn’t work on a Friday for example because that’s traditionally been their family get together day and you’re trying to build that in.
 If you’ve got deadlines to meet, it can be quite difficult and occasionally you just have to put your foot down and say “actually no, you’ve got to get this piece done by 3:00” or whatever it might be.

-Lisette: So then I want to make sure that I did covered all of the main benefits or the challenges or maybe some of your favorite stories of organizational change or things that you’ve run into.
+Lisette: So then I want to make sure that I did cover all of the main benefits or the challenges or maybe some of your favorite stories of organizational change or things that you’ve run into.

 Chris: Alright.
-Gosh where to begin?
+Gosh, where to begin?

 Lisette: Yeah I know you have many, but maybe just some favorites that pop out.

-Chris: I think the big gains we see, if you think about the business itself, you definitely over a long term see significant increases in productivity, efficiency in the terms the work is actually done.
-Teams tend to bond together some more strongly and be much more self supporting, which always helps.
+Chris: I think the big gains we see if you think about the business itself, you definitely over a long term see significant increases in productivity, efficiency in the terms the work is actually done.
+Teams tend to bond together some more strongly and be much more self-supporting, which always helps.
 If they’re customer facing, providing services to customers, generally if they do satisfaction surveys, over time the customer seems to, whether satisfied with the service they get, and that might be because people are more available to them or more easily get at, they can be approached more easily.
 Working in the local area for example or even in the client side, businesses I think also, certainly if you look at the feedback we get from all the projects we work on in areas like staff retention, key skills, key people, because suddenly through all of these they’re getting these benefits, able to shift their work patterns a bit or maybe start late because they’re taking children to school or picking them up or whatever it might be, maybe having done some training in the technology they’re going to be given.
 That gives them a bit of a boost, the fact the company has actually taken a bit of interest in them for example.
-There’s that as well and that in turn helps reduce your recruitment cost because you don’t need to replace people so much and your efficiency gains, you don’t have to then wait 6 months for people to become integrated into the organization.
+There’s that as well and that, in turn, helps reduce your recruitment cost because you don’t need to replace people so much and your efficiency gains, you don’t have to then wait 6 months for people to become integrated into the organization.

 Lisette: Right, and it’s a very costly process both monetarily and time-wise.
 I can imagine spending for those.

 Chris: Very much so.
 In parallel with that is to get things like reduced sickness rates.
 If you think about 2 years ago, the UK lost about 10.4 million working hours of time because people are sick due to stress and related illnesses.
 That is a significant boost.
-But from the individuals view point, they just have better control of their time and that seems time and time again to be the benefit they tend to pick up the most.
-Obviously they can suggest, if they are allowed to suggest what better ways of doing a job and then do it and prove it works.
+But from the individual’s viewpoint, they just have better control of their time and that seems time and time again to be the benefit they tend to pick up the most.
+Obviously, they can suggest, if they are allowed to suggest what better ways of doing a job and then do it and prove it works.
 They get the reward for that as well.
 The key thing is actually getting what we call work-life balance.
 You’re getting that properly sorted out.
 Some people who were at home work balance or whatever but does seem to be a good bit of evidence appearing now that that is actually happening in firms that do implement it.

 Lisette: What do you see is the main driver?
 I see of course lots of reasons for employees to work from home, and for the business perspective, I would imagine for businesses remote workers would truly have the benefit of you can get exactly the right person with exactly the right skill.
 That might not be available locally in your town.